 Why is now a great time to visit?

-While the opening of Zanzibar's new airport has experienced several delays, development has been humming along elsewhere.
-A raft of new hotels have opened this year alone, for example, including Hotel Verde Zanzibar – which positions itself as the island's 'greenest' hotel – and the luxe Zuri Zanzibar, which also has a strong sustainability focus.
+While the opening of Zanzibar's new airport in 2018 has experienced several delays, development has been humming along elsewhere.
+A raft of new hotels have opened, for example, including Hotel Verde Zanzibar – which positions itself as the island's 'greenest' hotel – and the luxe Zuri Zanzibar, which also has a strong sustainability focus.

 In recent years, there's also been a concerted effort to restore Stone Town's heritage structures, with dilapidated palaces given new life as cultural institutions, and crumbling mansions reborn as gourmet restaurants, hip cafés, and charming boutique hotels.
 Improvements to Unguja's roads have also cut travel time from Stone Town to the eastern beaches from four hours down to around one, making this once remote corner of the island more accessible than ever.